stronkai/legal-eagle-v1/README.md

 # Legal Eagle - AI Legal Research Assistant

 ## 🚀 Quick Deploy to Streamlit Cloud
+## License
+Copyright (c) 2025 Stronkai.
+All Rights Reserved.
+This code is proprietary and confidential.

 ### Step 1: GitHub Setup
 1. Create a new GitHub repository